 Attach to each Schedule K-1 a separate statement providing the information the partnership is required to show on Form 4255, but list only the partner's distributive share of the cost of the property subject to recapture.
-Also indicate the lines of Form 4255 on which the partners should report these amounts
+Also indicate the lines of Form 4255 on which the partners should report these amounts.

 Recapture of other credits (code I).
 On an attached statement to Schedule K-1, provide any information partners will need to report recapture of credits (other than recapture of low-income housing and investment credit reported on Schedule K-1 using codes F, G, and H).
-Examples of credits subject to the recapture and reported using code l include:
+Examples of credits subject to the recapture and reported using code I include:

-The qualified electric vehicle credit.
-See section 30(d) for details.
+The qualified plug-in electric vehicle ٠ credit.
+See section 30(e)(5) for details.

 The new markets credit.
-See Form 8874 for details on recapture.
+See Form 8874 for details.

-• The Indian employment credit.
+The Indian employment credit.
 See section 45A(d) for details.

-• The credit for employer-provided

-childcare facilities and services.
-See section 45F(d) for details.
+• The credit for employer-provided childcare facilities and services.
+See section 45F(d)

-The alternative motor vehicle credit (see section 30B(h)(8)).
+The alternative motor vehicle credit.
+See section 30B(h)(8)

-The alternative fuel vehicle refueling property credit (see section 30C(e)(5)).
+The alternative fuel vehicle refueling property credit.
+See section 30C(e)(5) The new qualified plug-in electric drive motor vehicles credit.
+See section 30D(f)(5).